What is a Drug License?

 - Issuance of License

 After the completion of Inspection and verification of all the documents and information filed, and also the competent person clears the personal interview in a case called for, the Controller of Drugs, then issues the Drug License.
 It usually takes around 45 to 50 working days for the issuance of a Drug License.
+Know the Drug license rules and eligibility of your Food Business or for Startup Services in India.

 What is the Time Frame for obtaining Drug License?